abrookins/andrewbrookins.com/_posts/2020-12-20-scaling-django-with-read-replicas.md

 With Postgres, you have another tool to maintain consistency when it matters and prefer speed when consistency is less important: the `synchronous_commit` setting.

 [Entire articles]() have been written on this setting.
-The gist of it is that you can control write consistency at the level of individual transactions (and not just transactions -- also sessions, users, databases, and instances!).
+The gist of it is that you can control write consistency at the level of individual tggransactions (and not just transactions -- also sessions, users, databases, and instances!).

 As a precursor, my recommendation is to configure Postgres so that replication is asynchronous by default, but such that you can turn on synchronous commits on the fly.
 The following settings accomplish this: